- Widely prescribed contraceptive pill that protects against pregnancy

 Cerazette can be used if you are breastfeeding as it does not interfere with the production of breast milk.
 However, small amounts of the active ingredient will make its way into your milk.

-No effects on growth or development of children who were breastfed while their mother took Cerazette have been found in research.
+No effects on the growth or development of children who were breastfed while their mother took Cerazette have been found in research.
 Nonetheless, you should still inform your doctor if you wish to start using this contraceptive pill and are currently breastfeeding.

 The main active ingredient within this medicine is: Desogestrel